mkearney/dapr/README.md

   - <code><span style="font-weight:bold;text-decoration:underline">d</span>ap</code>
     for **data frames**

+Common inputs:

+  - `.data` Input object–numeric, character, list, data frame, etc.–over
+    which elements will be iterated.
+If matrix or data frame, each column will be treated as the elements which are to be iterated over.
+  - `.f` Function to apply to each element of input object.
+This can be written as a single function name e.g., `mean`, a formula-like function call where ‘.x’ is assumed to be the iterated over element of input data e.g., `~ mean(.x)`, or an in-line function definition e.g., `function(x) mean(x)`.

 ### Vectors

+Functions that apply expressions to input data objects and return atomic vectors e.g., numeric (double), character, logical.

   - **`vap_dbl()`** Iterate and return **numeric** vector.
   - **`vap_int()`** Iterate and return **integer** vector.